paulbastian/draft-bastian-jose-dvs/draft-bastian-jose-dvs.md

 # Security Considerations

 ## Replay Attack Detection

-- Verifying Party MUST ensure the freshness of signatures by utilizing ephemeral keys in `rpk` or by providing a nonce for `nonce`.
+Verifying party MUST ensure the freshness of signatures by utilizing ephemeral keys in `rpk` or by providing a nonce for `nonce`.

+## Limited Repudiability
+A malicious verifiying party can weaken the repudiability property by involving certain third parties in the protocol steps.

+- One method is to have a third party observe all protocol steps so that third party can be sure that the signature originates by the signer.
+- Another method requires that the verifying party's public key is a shared key that has previously been calculated with the keys of certain specific third parties so that the proof of authenticity can be done with MPC involving all parties (see {{TLS-NOTARY}}).

 # IANA Considerations